-- Catch Phrase: See the above quote.
+- Catch Phrase: See the page quote.

 - Deadpan Snarker: Rantasmo himself.

-- Double Standard: Pointed out in his "Male Gaze" video: shots of attractive women in various states of undress are often given gratuitous closeups, whether as those of shirtless undressed men are usually shot from farther away, to be less exploiting and more like "yeah, I'm awesome."
+- Pointed out in his "Male Gaze" video: shots of attractive women in various states of undress are often given gratuitous closeups, whether as those of shirtless undressed men are usually shot from farther away, to be less exploiting and more like "yeah, I'm awesome."